Stable moduli spaces of hermitian forms: Surgery on objects

-It is easily checked that the first part really defines a simplicial subspace of $\Pmsd{\lcube 1 {r+1}}\Q(\C,\QF\qshift{1})$, in fact even of the subspace $\Pccsd 1 r\Q(\C, \QF\qshift{1})$ from Definition \ref{def:cocartsurgdata} (compare the discussion after the reflection lemma, \ref{lem:reflection_lemma}, for the definition of the semi-simplicial structure).
+It is easily checked that the first part really defines a simplicial subspace of $\Pccsd 1 r\Q(\C, \QF\qshift{1})$ from Definition \ref{def:cocartsurgdata} (compare the discussion after the reflection lemma, \ref{lem:reflection_lemma}, for the definition of the semi-simplicial structure).
 Furthermore, it is itself a complete Segal space, thus making the second part sensible, and identifying $\SC^{\mc,\oc}_r(\C,\QF)$ as a subcategory of $\Cobccsd{1}{r}(\C,\QF)$.

 Setting $\lcube 1 {r+1}_0 = \lcube 1 {r+1} \setminus \{0\}$ we see just as in \ref{lemmaautmaticdisjoint} that if $2\oc<d$ and $\oc+\mc<d$, then the whole $\lcube 1 {r+1}_0$-fold surgery datum of an element in the surgery complex is suitable for surgery of type $(\mc, \oc)$.
 Therefore, by the paragraph after Definition \ref{def:suitablebelowmid} (and forgetting the zero surgery datum), we have a canonical map